LUTJANUS VITTA - (QUOY & GAIMARD, 1824)

 Distribution

-Indo-West Pacific: Seychelles; India east to Marshall Islands and New Guinea, north to Ryukyu Islands, south to northern Australia and New Caledonia.
+Indo-West Pacific: Seychelles; India, Sri Lanka, Bangladesh and Myanmar, east to Marshall Islands and New Ireland (Papua New Guinea), north to Ryukyu Islands (Japan), south to northern Australia and New Caledonia.

 Biology